catycaldwell/devs4blacklives/README.md

 📓 Great website with a LOT of resources dedicated to teaching, learning, and growing in understanding/empathy about the experiences of Black folks in America: https://blacklivesamerica.wixsite.com/educate4blm

+🤔 If your social media feeds are not still talking about Black Lives Matter, systemic racism, and police brutality, follow more Black people.

 ### Are you just getting started or wondering 'What do they mean by anti-racism?'
 * Here is the Anti-Racism for Beginners guide: http://antiracismforbeginners.com/

 ## BLM Statistics
 Here are some statistics related to systemic racism: